-NOTE: An Antenna Array can always be designed in the Control Panel by modifying the present array and then save it by <F7>.
-However, in If you are familiar with ASY-files you can write your own antenna
+NOTE: An Antenna Array can always be designed in the Control Panel by modifying the present array and then save it by <7>.
+However, in the Control Panel you can not add antenna elements.
+If you are familiar with ASY-files you can write your own antenna